 FATMAP difficulty grade

-Because of grazing animals along the way and you have to pass some fences, remember to close them behind you.
+There are grazing animals along the way and you have to pass some fences - remember to close them behind you.

-The trail is marked with red Ts the whole way and pathfinding is easy.
-The trail goes in Fosdalen and crosses the river at 650 m.a.s.l.
+The trail is marked with red Ts the whole way and route finding is easy.
+The trail goes into Fosdalen and crosses the river at 650 m.a.s.l.

 The gradient is even the whole way.

 Pass Skålavatnet at 1141 m.a.s.l.

 Depending on the conditions there might be snow in the hill you are now facing.

 Consider to bring a lightweight sledge or plastic bag to make the descent more fun and efficient.
 At 1700 m.a.s.l.

 the trail turns right and you reach the top ridge where the famous stairs begin.